emmo-repo/domain-electrochemistry/sphinx/references.rst

   <table class="element-table">
   <tr>
   <td class="element-table-key"><span class="element-table-key">Elucidation</span></td>
-  <td class="element-table-value">An ionic liquid is an electrolyte composed of a salt that is liquid below 100 °C. Ionic liquids have found uses in electrochemical analysis, because their unconventional properties include a negligible vapor pressure, a high thermal and electrochemical stability, and exceptional dissolution properties for both organic and inorganic chemical species.</td>
+  <td class="element-table-value">An ionic liquid is an electrolyte composed of a salt that is liquid below 100 &#176;C. Ionic liquids have found uses in electrochemical analysis, because their unconventional properties include a negligible vapor pressure, a high thermal and electrochemical stability, and exceptional dissolution properties for both organic and inorganic chemical species.</td>
   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Alternative Label(s)</span></td>